Diabetes Self-Management Education: What it is and How Can it Help

 - Have an improved sense of well-being and better quality of life

-Where and Who provides DSME/DSMS?
+Who provides DSME/DSMS?

 Diabetes self-management education are outpatient programs that commonly take place in a hospital setting.
 As healthcare has continued to advance, so have DSME programs.
 Programs are now available in the following settings/formats: